opengeospatial/geoparquet/format-specs/geoparquet.md

 #### encoding

-This is the binary format that the geometry is encoded in.
-The string `"WKB"`, signifying Well Known Binary is the only current option, but future versions of the spec may support alternative encodings.
+This is the memory layout used to encode geometries in the geometry column.

+The preferred option for maximum portability is `"WKB"`, signifying Well Known Binary.
 This SHOULD be the ["OpenGIS® Implementation Specification for Geographic information - Simple feature access - Part 1: Common architecture"](https://portal.ogc.org/files/?artifact_id=18241) WKB representation (using codes for 3D geometry types in the \[1001,1007\] range).
 This encoding is also consistent with the one defined in the ["ISO/IEC 13249-3:2016 (Information technology - Database languages - SQL multimedia and application packages - Part 3: Spatial)"](https://www.iso.org/standard/60343.html) standard.

 Note that the current version of the spec only allows for a subset of WKB: 2D or 3D geometries of the standard geometry types (the Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection geometry types).
 This means that M values or non-linear geometry types are not yet supported.

+Using the `"geoarrow"` encoding may provide better performance and enable readers to leverage more features of the Parquet format to accelerate geospatial queries (e.g., row group-level min/max statistics).
+When `encoding` is set to `"geoarrow"`, the column metadata must also specify `extension_name` according to the [GeoArrow metadata specification](https://geoarrow.org/extension-types#extension-names) to signify the memory layout used by the geometry column.

+Note that the current version of the spec only allows for a subset of GeoArrow: separated (struct) coordinates are required, only 2D or 3D geometries are permitted, and supported extension are currently `"geoarrow.point"`, `"geoarrow.linestring"`, `"geoarrow.polygon"`, `"geoarrow.multipoint"`, `"geoarrow.multilinestring"`, and `"geoarrow.multipolygon"`.
+This means that M values and serialized encodings are not yet supported.

 #### Coordinate axis order